-This discussion isn’t meant to be a negative thing about the law enforcement profession, our brave military who have served, or those who are still serving. in this country.
+This discussion isn’t meant to be a negative thing about the law enforcement profession, our brave military who have served, or those who are still serving in the military for our country.
 It is meant to raise the subject up to a level that can be discussed, and inspire a real national debate on potential changes to the vetting process for admission, i.e., recruitment and training in our various branches of law enforcement.

 I have put years of thought, and one night (tonight) of writing into this.
 The recent culmination of my thought process, began with pondering the many recent unjustified killings of people by our law enforcement folks (cops) and the movie “American Sniper” which I am watching as I write this discussion.
 To “Splain” this to you, let’s start off by taking this back to the 60’s and 70’s, the Vietnam War era.

-During the Vietnam era, if you were a conscientious objector, you either escaped the draft by going to Canada, or you did what Mohammed Ali did, object and suffer the consequences.
+During the Vietnam era, if you were a conscientious objector, you either escaped the draft by going to Canada, or you did what Mohammed Ali did, object, not leave the country, and suffer the consequences.
 If you were from a wealthy family, you got bone spurs like Trump.
 89% of the young men accepted the draft, maybe 10% patriotically enlisted like I did, and 1% had bone spurs.

 Apply this same scenario to the Gulf Wars, up to and including the present day conflicts the USA is involved in.
 Except we have had a total volunteer military force since 1973.
 The military draft ended in 1973.
 Registration with Selective Service ended in 1975.
 So far, so good.
 THEN in 1980 registration for a possible draft was reestablished for men 18–25 years old.

 Now let’s take a look at what a “Soldier” is.
 The fundamental DNA of a soldier comes from his training.
-The basic part of that DNA that is a learned “Skill” is how to kill someone with many different kinds of weapons.
-A rifle. a pistol, a M2A1 50 caliber machine gun, a shoulder-held rocket launcher, many other types of weapons, and your bare hands.
+The basic part of that DNA that is a learned “Skill”, is how to kill someone with many different kinds of weapons.
+A rifle. a pistol, a M2A1 50 caliber machine gun, a shoulder-held rocket launcher, many other types of weapons…..and your bare hands, feet and a #2 Pencil.
 We don’t train our soldiers to knit sweaters.

-The issue isn’t if it’s right or wrong going to war, we haven’t had a legitimate war since the Korean war (and even that one is a little questionable).
-Our soldiers who had fought and survived WWII, and the young patriots who were going to war for the first time, were going for real reasons, although the Korean war was not a repeat of the previous world wars, it still was thought of as a patriotic defense of liberty and justice for all.
+The issue isn’t if it’s right or wrong going to war, we haven’t had a legitimate war since the Korean war (and even that one is questionable).
+Our soldiers who had fought and survived WWII, and the young patriots who were going to war for the first time, were going for real reasons, although the Korean war was not a repeat of the previous world wars, it still was thought of as a patriotic defense of liberty and justice for all, and defeating “Communism”.
+Who won?
+The North Koreans.

 We did not train our soldiers to knit sweaters.
 Marines and Army combat soldiers were trained to do one thing and one thing only….how to kill the “Enemy”.
 The Air Force was trained to drop bombs on the enemy.
 If you were in the U. S. Air Force, and you were lucky, you spent your entire four-year hitch in Germany or the UK or somewhere other than Vietnam.